raganwald-deprecated/iGesture/README.md

 [Reg Braithwaite][reg]

 p.s.
+The [Official Announcement][announce] has some background on how I came to adapt jGesture into iGesture.

+p.p.s.
 [Naughts and Crosses][nc] has an [Easter Egg][eegg].
 It shouldn't be too difficult to find it and discover how to create your own custom gestures.

 ---